daniel10012/bitinsight/README.md

 ## Visualization

-We can now visualize and query the blockchain.
+Now the blockchain can be visualized and queried.

 In the example below an exchange is looking to onboard a client with the Bitcoin address `1WdVPGjGqW1LTtCkaujqJj843P3vC7xRf`.